-This is a list of implemented matrix operations that can be combined in arbitrary complex expressions (here A,B stand for matrices (Mat), s for a scalar (Scalar), α for a real-valued scalar (double)):
+This is a list of implemented matrix operations that can be combined in arbitrary complex expressions (here A, B stand for matrices (Mat), s for a scalar (Scalar), alpha for a real-valued scalar (double)):

-• Addition, subtraction, negation: $A \pm B$, $A \pm s$, $s \pm A$, -A scaling: $A \alpha$, $A \alpha $ per-element multiplication and division: A.mul(B), A/B, $\alpha/A $ matrix multiplication: A B transposition: $A.t() \sim A^t $ matrix inversion and pseudo-inversion, solving linear systems and least-squares problems:
+- Addition, subtraction, negation: A+B, A-B, A+s, A-s, s+A, s-A, -A - Scaling: Aalpha - Per-element multiplication and division: A.mul(B), A/B, alpha/A - Matrix multiplication: AB - Transposition: A.t() (means A^T) - Matrix inversion and pseudo-inversion, solving linear systems and least-squares problems:

 '''

-A.inv([method]) \sim A^{-1}, A.inv([method]) B \sim X : AX = B
+A.inv([method]) (\sim A^{-1}), A.inv([method]) B(\sim X: AX=B)

 '''

-- Comparison: $A \geq B$, $A \neq B$, $A \geq \alpha$, $A \neq \alpha$.
-The result of comparison is an 8-bit single channel mask whose elements are set to 255 (if the particular element or pair of elements satisfy the condition) or 0. - Bitwise logical operations: A & B, A & s, A | B, A | s, A textasciicircum B, A textasciicircum s, \sim A element-wise minimum and maximum: $\min(A,B), \min(A,\alpha), \max(A,B), \max(A,\alpha)$ element-wise absolute value: $\alpha bs(A)$ cross-product, dot-product: A.cross(B), A.dot(B) any function of matrix or matrices and scalars that returns a matrix or a scalar, such as norm, mean, sum, countNonZero, trace, determinant, repeat, and others. - Matrix initializers (eye(), zeros(), ones()), matrix comma-separated initializers, matrix constructors and operators that extract sub-matrices (see Mat description). - Mat<destination_type>() constructors to cast the result to the proper type.
+- Comparison: A cmpop B, A cmpop alpha, alpha cmpop A, where cmpop is one of : >, >=, ==, !=, <=, <.
+The result of comparison is an 8-bit single channel mask whose elements are set to 255 (if the particular element or pair of elements satisfy the condition) or 0. - Bitwise logical operations: A logicop B, A logicop s, s logicop A, ~A, where logicop is one of : &, |, ^. - Element-wise minimum and maximum: min(A, B), min(A, alpha), max(A, B), max(A, alpha) - Element-wise absolute value: abs(A) - Cross-product, dot-product: A.cross(B) A.dot(B) - Any function of matrix or matrices and scalars that returns a matrix or a scalar, such as norm, mean, sum, countNonZero, trace, determinant, repeat, and others. - Matrix initializers (Mat::eye(), Mat::zeros(), Mat::ones()), matrix comma-separated initializers, matrix constructors and operators that extract sub-matrices (see Mat description). - Mat<destination_type>() constructors to cast the result to the proper type.

-Note: Comma-separated initializers and probably some other operations may require additional explicit Mat() or Mat<T>() constuctor calls to resolve a possible ambiguity.
+Note: Comma-separated initializers and probably some other operations may require additional explicit Mat() or Mat<T>() constructor calls to resolve a possible ambiguity.